phluid61/internet-drafts/http2-encoded-data/draft.md

   remote endpoint has indicated support by sending a SETTINGS\_USE\_SEGMENTS setting ({{I-D.kerwin-http2-segments}}, Section 3) with a value of 1.

-On receiving an ENCODED\_DATA frame, an intermediary MAY decode the data and forward it in one or more DATA frames.
-If the downstream peer does not support the encoding scheme used in the received frame, as advertised in an ACCEPT\_ENCODED\_DATA frame, the intermediary MUST decode the data and either: forward it in one or more DATA frames, or encode it with a scheme supported by the downstream peer and forward it in one or more ENCODED\_DATA frames.

 An ENCODED\_DATA frame MUST NOT be sent on a connection before receiving an ACCEPT\_ENCODED\_DATA frame.
 A sender MUST NOT apply an encoding that has not first been advertised by the peer in an